What are the most original and famous country festivals in Italy? Follow us in this journey throughout food and wine, folk culture and events.

 8. Montella's Chestnut PGI Festival (Campania)

-Italian food festivals: Montella's Chestnut PGI Festival
+Festivals in Italy: Montella's Chestnut PGI Festival (Campania)

 Montella's chestnut PGI Festival is one of the most famous wine and food events in Irpinia.
 Usually, it takes place during the first weekend of November.
 With this festival, they want to celebrate the chestnut, delicious fruit of the area.